How It Started

 Quitting smoking was probably the most difficult thing I’ve ever done.
 In my opinion, if you smoke a lot of cigarettes every day it is almost impossible to quit from one day to the next.
 The main reason that I think I was able to quit is that I looked at it as a marathon, not a sprint.
 It takes time and multiple tries.
 I didn’t get mad at myself every time that I failed.
 Another important thing was that I was the one who wanted to quit.
 The last 10 or so attempts were for me, not for people telling me how unhealthy it was.
 Just me trying to make myself healthier.
 If a person doesn’t really want to quit, then it’s never going to happen.
 I don’t think that there is a magic solution to quitting smoking.
 You just need to be patient and not be too hard on yourself if you aren’t able to quit right away.

 My name is Adam Aabel.
 I am a 27-year-old Minnesotan (born and raised) but I am currently living in Argentina with my Argentinean wife.
 I am completing my last year of translation school at an institute in my city.
-I do freelance translation work for a few local businesses and I also volunteer my services to Translators Without Borders and Youth for Christ.
+I do freelance translation work for a few local businesses and I also volunteer my services to Youth for Christ & Gracious Quotes.
 I love to read, play basketball and watch good TV shows (and some bad ones).
 Quitting smoking is one of my greatest accomplishments and I always try to provide advice to other people who tell me they are trying to quit.